SilentVampR/SilentVampR/README.md

 # Hi! ✋

-## My name is Evgenii (John) Korsunov and I'm web and backend-developer
+## My name is Evgenii (Eugene) Korsunov and I'm web and backend-developer

 ### ✨ About me (shortly) ✨
-39 yo, married, have daughter.
+40 yo, married, have daughter.
 Living at Phuket, Thailand for now.
 Finish Yandex.Praktikum web-developer course.
+More than one year working for development studio as PHP developer on 1C Bitrix CMS
 Looking for work/side-work in that direction.

 ### 🌱 Yandex.Practicum study projects 🌱